Keeping you safe – anti-social behaviour

 • If a child’s toy or game is extremely noisy, try and find quieter alternatives

-• If you have a barbeque or party, tell your neighbours, invite them if appropriate, avoid loud music out of doors and if anyone does complain, turn it down.
+• If you have a barbecue or party, tell your neighbours, avoid loud music out of doors and if anyone does complain, turn it down.
 Either end your party or bring your guests indoors at a reasonable time.

 Household appliances

-• When buying new appliances, buy a quieter model – not all models have a noise rating, but look out for the ‘quiet mark’.
+• Did you know that appliances have quieter versions?
+Not all models have a noise rating, but look out for the ‘quiet mark’.
 Where possible, position them to cause the least disturbance to your neighbour.

 • For washing machines, if possible, place on an even floor.
-Don’t overload and run the machine at a time when it will least disturb neighbours – remember the final spin is the noisiest bit.
+Don’t overload and run the machine at a time when it will least disturb neighbours.

-• Do the vacuuming at a reasonable time – especially if you live in an apartment or terrace, avoid early morning or late night cleaning sprees.
+• Do the vacuuming at a reasonable time – especially if you live in an apartment or terrace, avoid early morning or late night cleaning,

-• In the kitchen, avoid banging pans and cupboard doors and don’t use blenders or grinders on surfaces attached to party walls.
+• Don’t use blenders or grinders on surfaces attached to party walls.

 Entering and leaving the home